 The solar panel size of 250-310 watts has become common because it is a manageable size for installation.
 If the panels were higher wattage they would become difficult for installers to handle, increasing both the risk that the solar panels would be damaged in installation and also the risk to the workers installing the panels.

 In terms of cell technology most solar panels used for homes have crystalline silicon cells inside them.
 Most panels will have between 60-72 cells inside each panel to create its total power output.
 Within each panel the cells are strung in series.

 There are two types of crystalline solar panels, monocrystalline and polycrystalline.
 A monocrystalline panel, as the name suggests contains cells cut from a wafer containing a single crystal of silicon.
 A polycrystalline cell is cut from a wafer containing a number of cells of silicon.

-Theoretically, it is possible to make a monocrystalline cell that is more efficient than a polycrystalline cell because the faults between crystals can cause impedence to the flow of electrons accross the cell.
+Theoretically, it is possible to make a monocrystalline cell that is more efficient than a polycrystalline cell because the faults between crystals can cause impedance to the flow of electrons across the cell.
 However, in practice mass produced polycrystalline cells are usually similar in efficiency to monocrystalline cells.
-Some argue that polycrystalline cells have their own advanages in that they may work better in lower light conditions but this is most likely also a marginal difference at best.
+Some argue that polycrystalline cells have their own advantages in that they may work better in lower light conditions but this is most likely also a marginal difference at best.

 The real issue is that polycrystalline cell lines have become most common in recent times and as such polycrystalline cells are usually slightly cheaper than monocrystalline cells and so most often than not polycrystalline solar panels are most common for homes.